kubernetes-retired/kubefed/docs/userguide.md

           op: "remove"
 ```

+### Overriding retained fields

+When computing the form of a managed resource that should appear in a cluster
+registered with KubeFed, the following operations are executed in sequence:

+ - A new resource is computed from the template of the federated resource
+ - If an existing resource is present, the contents of fields subject to retention are preserved
+ - Overrides are applied
+ - The managed label is set

+This order of operations ensures that [fields subject to
+retention](#local-value-retention) can still be overridden (e.g. adding an
+entry to `metadata.annotations`).
+Care should be taken in applying overrides
+to retained fields that may be modified by controllers in member clusters or
+a managed resource may end up being continuously updated first by the
+controller in the member cluster and then by KubeFed.

 ## Using Cluster Selector

 In addition to specifying an explicit list of clusters that a resource should be propagated